-I hold a Level 5 Diploma in Coaching and Neuro-Linguistic Programming (NLP).
+I am qualified with a Diploma in Coaching and Neuro-Linguistic Programming (NLP).

-I've spent many years as a senior leader in the financial services sector, completing a number of management and leadership programs where the emphasis was on how to motivate, communicate effectively, engage with and influence others, as well as optimising my own performance to achieve goals and objectives.
+I've spent many years as a senior leader in the financial services industry, including management and leadership training in how to inspire, motivate, communicate effectively, engage with and influence others, as well as optimise my own performance to achieve professional goals and objectives.